 Consumers play a much more active role in searching for information online with some goal in mind, and that goal can influence individual behaviors and responses to online information and advertisements (Smith, 2002).
 With the rapid advancement in the computer industry, many companies have made the Internet as part of their advertising media mix to take advantage of the online technologies (Calisir, 2003).
 The Internet has become a popular advertising platform because marketers found that the Internet possess greater flexibility and control over the advertising materials (Ducoffe, 1996).
 Since the Internet can be used as an efficient marketing communication tool, both scholars and practitioners are interested in understanding how to take full advantage and maximizing the value of this communication medium (Rodgers and Thorson, 2000).

 Consumers within Kenya have been largely exposed to the traditional advertising forms as the main media used by advertisers to provide information.
 However, over the years marketing strategies have evolved with technology leading to the internet creating unprecedented opportunities for digital marketers to connect with customers to create an immersive connected digital environment, influence and drive purchases, fuel new growth and create new market share.
 The growth of internet advertising is both globally and locally outpacing offline advertising.
-While outdoor advertising is also experiencing growth, it is not growing as rapidly as Internet advertising.
-It is on this basis that the study investigated the effectiveness of online advertising based on a consumer sample from University of Nairobi to determine the relationship between advertising and consumer behaviour.
+While outdoor advertising is also experiencing growth, it is not growing as rapidly as Internet advertising based on a consumer sample from University of Nairobi to determine the relationship between advertising and consumer behaviour.